WojciechPodlesny/Tests-Automation/README.md

 # Tests-Automation
-Automated testing using the Cypress framework
+Automated testing for www.automationexercise.com applications using the Cypress framework.